osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/pi-event-frames-interface-manager/templates-tab/recipe-templates-efim.md

 ### Module/Element Path

 Specifies the location in the PI module or AF element hierarchy where the unit or phase module resides.
-Valid for unit procedure (level 2) and phase (level 4).
+Valid for PIBatches (level 1), unit procedure (level 2) and phase (level 4) and uses configuration.

 ### Product